 Being with nature but also in more luxury is amazing.
-However, in a motorhome or camper you have to content with water supply and ability to empty chemical toilets which you can only do at campsites
+However, in a motorhome or camper you have to contend with the water supply and the ability to empty chemical toilets which you can only do at campsites

 We use the app Park4Night all of the time.
 People can post free overnight parking spots on an app.
 We would have a good look on the app, decide on a spot (there are hundreds!), drive up, and stay for the night.

 Some of the spots we’ve stayed in in Scotland have been amazing.
 Views of mountains, lochs, and amazing roads.
 The only thing to mention is obviously the risk of midges if you’re going to stay near loch, don’t forget your Smidge!

 Wildlife in Scotland is so vast.
 Obviously, there is the highland cow which is an iconic picture of the highlands.
 It depends on farmers to where the cattle, are but Ed and I have been lucky enough to see them a few times.

 When reading a few blog posts, many people haven’t seen them at all when they’ve visited Scotland.
 So if you see them, stop and take some photos!

 When we walked up Stac Pollaidh we were so lucky to see the two stags grazing on the grass only a few hundred metres from the path!

 Deer and Stags are fairly popular across Scotland and there is still a hug hunting community

 Red squirrels have been dying out across the UK but further down near the Scottish border you may have a chance to see one.
 We were just driving when we saw a little fella run across the road

 They aren’t as popular in areas where the grey squirrel is really popular.